dokumentacion/planaria/api.md

 # Troubleshoot

 Something not working?
-Here are the steps you could take to diagnose the problem
+Here are the steps you could take to diagnose the problem.

 ## How to check online containers

 Run `docker ps` to see the currently running Docker containers.

 In most cases it should return two.
 Should look something like this:

 ```
 root@eul:~/euler# docker ps -a